GM fires several employees after probe into Tavera recall

 Earlier this week, GM recalled 114,000 Tavera SUVs built between 2005 and 2013.
 GM earlier halted production and sale of the Tavera BS3 and Tavera BS4 models.

 GM said it took the actions to address issues relating to emissions standards and other regulatory specifications.
-The Economic Times reported that GM told the government of India that its engineers manipulated emissions tests to comply with government standards.
+India's Economic Times newspaper reported that GM told the Indian government that its engineers manipulated emissions tests to comply with government standards.